basyavasya-honmono/hadive/LabelingTool/README.md

 ## TOOL DESCRIPTION

-This is the Labeling tool for Hadive - [FixedRectLabeling.py](https://github.com/gdobler/hadive/blob/master/LabelingTool/FixedRectLabeling.py) to draw patches around humans (positive) and non-human (negative) examples per image for training our HOG based SVM and Convolution Neural Network.
+This is the Labeling tool for Hadive - [LabelingTool_OneClick.py](https://github.com/gdobler/hadive/blob/master/LabelingTool/LabelingTool_OneClick.py) to draw patches around humans (positive) and non-human (negative) examples per image for training our HOG based SVM and Convolutional Neural Network.
 They are of fixed aspect ratio (3/4).

 ## WORKING